anubh-v/non-deterministic-source/README.md

 2. Remove one of the two instances of the repeated function `variable_declaration_name` (from `evaluator.js` and `source-test/main.js`)

 ## Changes from SICP JS
 This implementation of the evaluator contains several changes from that shown in the textbook.
-These consist of enhancements as well as bug fixes: <br />
+These consist of enhancements as well as bug fixes. <br />

 In descending order of complexity:
 * Added logic to correctly evaluate return statements.